flowerinthenight/golang-monorepo/README.md

 During CircleCI builds, the [script](./.circleci/config.yml) iterates the updated files within the commit range (`CIRCLE_COMPARE_URL` environment variable in CircleCI) or the changed files within a single commit (when the value is not a valid range), excluding hidden files, `pkg` and `vendor` folders.
 It will then try to walk up the directory path until it can find a Makefile (excluding root Makefile).
 Once found, the [root Makefile](./Makefile) will include that Makefile and call the `custom` rule as target, thus, initiating the build.

 When the changes belong to either `pkg` or `vendor`, the script will then try to determine the services (and cmds) that have dependencies using the `go list` command.
 All dependent services will then be built using the same process described above.

+## Directory structure

+Our directory structure consists of the following:

+- `services/` - Basically, long running services deployed to [mochi](https://github.com/mobingilabs/mochi).
+- `cmd/` - CLI-based tools that are not long running.
+- `pkg/` - Shared codes, or libraries common across the repo.
+- `vendor/` - Third party codes from different vendors.

+Although we have this structure, there is no limitation into where should we put our services/tools.
+Any subdirectory structure is fine as long as you have a makefile that can be called from the root makefile.